ankitpandey2004/SQL-Retail-SALES-project/README.md

-🛍️ Retail Sales Analysis SQL Project
+# Retail Sales Analysis SQL Project

-📌 Project Overview
+## Project Overview

-Project Title: Retail Sales Analysis
+**Project Title**: Retail Sales Analysis
-Level: Beginner
+**Level**: Beginner
-Database: p1
+**Database**: `p1_retail_db`

-This project demonstrates essential SQL skills and techniques commonly used by data analysts to explore, clean, and analyze retail sales data 📊.
+This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
-The project walks through:

-🏗️ Setting up a retail sales database
-🧹 Performing data cleaning
-🔎 Conducting exploratory data analysis (EDA)
-💼 Answering real-world business questions using SQL

-This project is perfect for beginners starting their journey in data analytics and looking to build a strong SQL foundation 🚀.

-🎯 Objectives:
+## Objectives

-🏗️ Set Up the Database – Create and populate the retail sales database.
+1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
-🧹 Data Cleaning – Identify and remove missing or null records.
+2. **Data Cleaning**: Identify and remove any records with missing or null values.
-📊 Exploratory Data Analysis (EDA) – Understand patterns and structure of the dataset.
-💡 Business Analysis – Answer business questions and extract insights using SQL queries.
+3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

-🗂️ Project Structure
+## Project Structure

-1️⃣ Database Setup 🏗️
+### 1. Database Setup

 - **Database Creation**: The project starts by creating a database named `p1`.
 - **Table Creation**: A table named `retail_sales` is created to store the sales data.
 The table structure includes columns for transaction ID, sale date, sale time, customer ID, gender, age, product category, quantity sold, price per unit, cost of goods sold (COGS), and total sale amount.